 This is a budget category for miscellaneous costs such as tuition, animal subject care, human subject payments, publication costs, facility user fees, participant costs, etc.

 Participant Support Costs

 F&A rate percentage is applied to the modified total direct cost (MTDC) base amount.
-MTDC base excludes: equipment, capital expenditures, patient care, rental costs, tuition remission, scholarship and fellowships, participant support costs, and portion of subaward in excess of $25K.
+MTDC base excludes equipment, capital expenditures, patient care, rental costs, tuition remission, scholarship and fellowships, participant support costs, and a portion of subaward in excess of $25K.

 The link to our current rate agreement can be found in the box located above right.

 The budget justification is the narrative explanation of the budget.
 It helps the funding agency evaluate the reasonableness of the costs proposed.
 The justification should explain and defend each budget category in sufficient detail.